• Click here - to use the wp menu builder

 Jumping into the diets for these two, as this may be the crux of the issue.
 Bodybuilders need to make sure they are getting enough fuel to power them through their workouts, while still limiting carbs and fats so they can be as lean as possible.
 A powerlifter is trying to find the right balance of macronutrients to continue to build strength and overall mass to not lose any strength gains whatsoever (1).

-The difference herein lies with the amount of macronutrients and balancing out calories so you don’t gain weight as a bodybuilder and still have enough energy as a powerlifter.
+The difference lies with the amount of macronutrients and balancing out calories so you don’t gain weight as a bodybuilder and still have enough energy as a powerlifter.
 So, a bodybuilder will prioritize protein over all else, making sure they get adequate amounts to keep them full and build lean muscle (2).
 Carbs and fats will be present, but depending on the time of year, in much smaller quantities.

 Powerlifters will seek an optimal balance of all three as they need them to thrive.
 Their training is depleting and ensuring their energy stores are restored can work wonders for their gains.
 Ultimately, we’ve found that it is about the balance and how each athlete structures their plan.